 This newsletter summarizes new features and improvements in the Interdisciplinary Earth Data Alliance (IEDA) systems.
 Click on the links below for more detailed information.

-- It was a busy AGU for the IEDA Team!
-We enjoyed engaging with many of you at the IEDA Booth and at the workshop on IEDA Data Resources for Antarctic Science.
-IEDA team members gave several presentations on IEDA resources and participated in the 2018 AGU Data Fair, a series of sessions and events designed to help scientists improve their data skills and practices.
-If you were not able to catch up with us at AGU, you can always contact us at email@example.com with questions or comments about our resources.
+- It was a busy AGU conference for the IEDA Team and we enjoyed engaging with many of you at our presentations, sessions, and town halls!
+IEDA team members gave several presentations on IEDA resources and developments.
+If you were not able to catch up with us at AGU, you can always contact us at firstname.lastname@example.org with questions or comments about our resources.
+Some highlights:

 Tools and Services

-- New contributed data sets now available through the Marine-Geo Digital Library include:
+- New contributed data sets now available through the Marine-Geo Digital Library (MGDL) include:

-- High-resolution bathymetry data from Lau Basin hydrothermal vent sites and from Alarcon Rise.
+- High-resolution near-bottom bathymetry from the Lau Basin and the Pescadero Basin.